shycopney44/W_S5M1_Project/README.md

   <summary>Click to read</summary>

   ---
+This widget will contain text that will countdown to liftoff.
+Each second, the widget's text will change to show the following:

-- This widget on page load displays "T-minus 5...".
+- The widget will display "T-minus 5..." on page load.
 - 1000 milliseconds later, it should display  "T-minus 4..."
 - 1000 milliseconds later, it should display  "T-minus 3..."
 - 1000 milliseconds later, it should display  "T-minus 2..."
 - 1000 milliseconds later, it should display  "T-minus 1..."
 - 1000 milliseconds later, it should display  "Liftoff! 🚀"

 You will need `setInterval` and optionally `clearInterval` (research this!).
-The DOM after 3000 milliseconds should look like so:
+The countdown div in the DOM after 3000 milliseconds should look like so:

 ```html
 <div class="countdown widget">